joinpursuit/AC_4_Web/units/html/lessons/html_table_form_tags.md

 ### Input Submission

 The most important part of a form is being able to _submit_ the information.
 This information is usually sent to a server where it is saved, compiled or used for some other purpose.
 For today, we won't actually send our user information anywhere.
 The input type for submitting a form is, appropriately, `submit`.
 With `submit` input, it will appear as a button and the text that appears on the button is equal to the `value` attribute: `<input type="submit" value="Submit">`.
-This would apprear as a button with the word "Submit" on it.
+This would appear as a button with the word "Submit" on it.

 Submit buttons can also have an `onClick` attribute which can be used to process the information.
 Forms can have an `onSubmit` attribute that can also be used for processing the information in a form.
 Again, don't worry about those for now--you'll have plenty of time to practice that soon!